vanruc/todoApp/README.md

 ### Creating an xml file
 (If you already know how to create an xml file, continue on to Step 6 of Configuring Wildfly datasource to support MySQL)

-To create an xml file, click on File, then select New, and click Other
+To create an xml file, click on File, then select New, and click Other.
 ![](doc_img_src/ConfigureWildFlyForMySQL2Guide.PNG)

-Scroll down and click the XML dropdown box, then select XML File, then click Next
+Scroll down and click the XML dropdown box, then select XML File, then click Next.
 ![](doc_img_src/ConfigureWildFlyForMySQL3Guide.PNG)

-Select RemoteSystemsTempFiles, then rename the file to 'module.xml', and click Next
+Select RemoteSystemsTempFiles, then rename the file to 'module.xml', and click Next.
 ![](doc_img_src/ConfigureWildFlyForMySQL4Guide.PNG)

-Check the box to Create XML file from an XML template, and again, click Next
+Check the box to Create XML file from an XML template, and again, click Next.
 ![](doc_img_src/ConfigureWildFlyForMySQL5Guide.PNG)

-Finally, click Finish
+Finally, click Finish.

 ![](doc_img_src/ConfigureWildFlyForMySQL6Guide.PNG)